Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Discussion and Conclusions

-\emph{Quantum enhancement frameworks.} For the specific case of quantum noise reduction in laser interferometers, Zhang and Miao~\cite{ZhangMiao2025} have recently developed a comprehensive framework based on the fundamental quantum limit set by stored optical energy, providing a unified treatment of squeezing, variational readout, speed meters, and other quantum-enhancement techniques for ground-based detectors.
-Our noise architecture analysis ($\mathcal{E}_{\mathrm{max}} = 1/\sqrt{1-\beta}$) addresses a different question: once the coupling mechanism is established as viable (Mechanism~C), what fraction of the detector's total noise budget is quantum-accessible?
-This question applies across all detector architectures and frequency bands, including space-based and atom interferometric detectors where the answer differs dramatically from ground-based interferometers.
+\emph{Quantum enhancement frameworks.} For quantum noise reduction in laser interferometers, Zhang and Miao~\cite{ZhangMiao2025} have developed a comprehensive framework based on the fundamental quantum limit set by stored optical energy, unifying squeezing, variational readout, speed meters, and related techniques for ground-based detectors.
+Our noise architecture analysis ($\mathcal{E}_{\mathrm{max}} = 1/\sqrt{1-\beta}$) addresses a different question: once the coupling mechanism is viable (Mechanism~C), what fraction of the total noise budget is quantum-accessible?
+This applies across all detector architectures and frequency bands, including space-based and atom interferometric detectors where the answer differs dramatically from ground-based interferometers.

 The lesson throughout is the same: the coupling mechanism determines the outcome.
-Proposals that couple through internal atomic structure (Mechanism~A) face a $10^{35}$ transducer gain deficit that no foreseeable sensor improvement can bridge.
+Proposals that couple through internal atomic structure (Mechanism~A) face a $10^{35}$ transducer gain deficit set by the coupling, not by sensor performance.
 Proposals that couple through center-of-mass motion (Mechanism~B) reach strain sensitivities orders of magnitude above astrophysical requirements.
 Proposals that couple through light propagation over macroscopic baselines (Mechanism~C) achieve the transducer gain needed for gravitational wave astronomy---and for these, the quantum improvement available is set by the detector's noise architecture at the frequency of interest.
 The first question is not ``how good is the quantum sensor?'' but ``how does the gravitational wave couple to the measurement?''
 Only after the coupling mechanism establishes viability does the sensor's performance become the determining factor.